Wicks-Analytics/analytics_store/README.md

 # AnalyticsStore

 A powerful Python package for data analysis and model evaluation using Polars.
 Built for high performance and ease of use, with a focus on lift analysis and model performance metrics.
+Features a functional API design where all functions accept Polars DataFrames as parameters.

 ## Features